Afonsojmr/raspi_customizable_streamdeck/README.md

 A Raspberry Pi (i used a Raspi 4, but most version should work);
  A 1024x600p screen (not necessary);
  Pi Os Full;
- basic Raspi things, like a power supply and micro sd card;
+ Basic Raspi things, like a power supply and micro sd card;
  Python installed (preferably python3, use "sudo apt-get install python3" to get python3 on the pi, and follow microsoft's instructions to install it on windows);

 How to setup: